christinawoo/protein_damage_code/README.md

 ## `scripts`

 Global scripts used across different datasets.
+Also contains scripts for hierarchical cluster analysis and calculation of pLDDT.

 ## `cN_cleavage`